What is a bookkeeper?

 Educational requirements

-One major difference between a bookkeeper and accountant is the requirements for the positions.
+One major difference between a bookkeeper and an accountant is the requirements for the positions.
 Bookkeeping positions generally don’t require a degree.
 You might prefer candidates who have education or training in the field, but it’s not typically a requirement.
+Many bookkeepers now pursue certifications, such as Certified Bookkeeper from the American Institute of Professional Bookkeepers (AIPB) or QuickBooks ProAdvisor.

 Accountant positions usually require at least a bachelor’s degree in accounting or a related field.
 Higher-level accounting roles might require a master’s degree or accounting certifications.
 General accountants typically don’t need to be licensed, but certified public accountants (CPAs) must meet their state’s licensing requirements.